Step 1: Go to your nearest light rail station

 A valid ticket is required before you board the light rail.
 To purchase a ticket, use the ticket vending machines (TVMs) located at each station.
 Cash (coins or bills) and credit cards are accepted at TVMs, though some machines only accept credit cards.
 Every light rail station has at least one TVM that takes cash.
 TVMs accept VISA, MasterCard, Discover and American Express.
 Your ticket will be automatically validated with the date and time when you purchase it from the machine.
 Regular one-way tickets are valid for 90 minutes from time of purchase.
 Also available for purchase are round-trip tickets valid for 12 hours and Day Passes.

-If you use a ticket from a 10-Ride ticket book or a Free Ride Coupon, validate your ticket at the ticket validator at the light rail station.
+If you use a ticket from a 10-Ride ticket book or a Free Ride Coupon, validate your ticket at the at the light rail station.
 Tickets are valid for 90 minutes after the time of validation.

 Passes and transfers